-The NARM Test Department and Board of Directors participates in the national conferences of both the National Organization for Competency Assurance and the Council for Licensure, Enforcement, and Regulation.
-In 2007, Director of Testing Ida Darragh attended the NOCA conference in Texas in November and the CLEAR conference in Georgia in September and business meeting in Texas in January.
-In addition, Ida served on the NOCA Program Committee and on CLEAR's Exam Resources and Advisory Committee and Credentialing and Examination
+The NARM Test Department and Board of Directors participates in the national conferences of both the National Organization for Competency

-Issues Committee.
+Assurance and the Council for Licensure, Enforcement, and Regulation.
+In 2008, Director of Testing Ida Darragh attended the NOCA conference in Colorado in November and the CLEAR business meeting in Charleston in January.
+In addition, Ida served on the NOCA program committee and on CLEAR's Exam Resources and Advisory Committee and Credentialing and Examination Issues committee.
 Ida continues to serve on the National Commission for Certifying Agencies (NCCA), the accrediting arm of NOCA.
-Ida also attended the National Conference of State Legislators in Boston in August and was a presenter at the Citizen's Advocacy Center conference in Seattle in October.
+Ida also attended the Citizen's Advocacy Center conference in North Carolina in October.